 Overview

-Amol K. Patil (b.
+Amol K Patil (b.
 1987, Mumbai) is a conceptual and performance artist whose practice unfolds across sculpture, installation, drawing, video, sound, and performance.

 Grounded in personal and collective histories, Patil’s work excavates the layered experiences of labour, migration and social marginalisation, particularly as they resonate through the hierarchies of caste and class that shaped his upbringing in Mumbai’s chawl neighbourhoods.
 Drawing on the archival legacies of his grandfather, a Powada poet, and his father, an avant‑garde playwright, Patil treats making as a mode of counter‑memory — inviting audiences into poetic yet exacting reflections on labour, movement and visibility.
 His projects often operate at the intersection of memory and materiality: kinetic devices, repeated gestures, bodies in motion and architectural traces become tools to unsettle conventional narratives of urban life and human disposability.